 The Triban range comprises the 500, 500 SE, 520 and 540 – all of which are also available with flat handlebars.

-The entry level bike boasts an aluminium frame, a triple chainset and eight-speed MicroShift gears, which are said by Decathlon to have proven more reliable than Shimano’s similarly-priced entry-level options.
+The next step up, and your 300 quid gets you an aluminium frame with carbon fork, a triple chainset and eight-speed MicroShift gears, which are said by Decathlon to have proven more reliable than Shimano’s similarly-priced entry-level options.
 It retains a reasonably racy geometry, but has full rack and mudguard mounts.
-It's usually £280, but as of November 2016 it's on sale, though not all sizes are available.

 Still a triple but with Shimano Sora gears instead of MicroShift, which means nine-speed instead of eight.
 We've tested the Sora groupset and found it to be an excellent performer.
-Unlike the 500, both the 520 and 540 will also accommodate 28mm tyres with mudguards, or 32mm without.
+Both the 520 and 540 will accommodate 28mm tyres with mudguards, or 32mm without.

 Recently updated, the 540 boasts 11-speed Shimano 105 with a compact double chainset.
 This version also features Mavic Aksium wheels.